-Focus the team on creating a list of concrete actions it can take to improve.
+Focus the team on creating a list of concrete steps it can take to improve.

 Take a logical view of what's working and what's not.

-So as we mentioned, this retrospective template is based around the team's responses to two primary questions - what went well and what didn't go well? - in product development.
-Before the retrospective begins, the facilitator selects the What Went Well template from Retrium's retrospective exercise toolbox.
-Retrium's online retrospective templates are easy to use and replace the need for physical flip charts and sticky notes.
+This retrospective template is centered around the team's responses to two primary questions - what went well and what didn't go well?
+Before the retrospective begins, the facilitator should select the What Went Well template from Retrium's retrospective exercise toolbox.

 To start the retrospective, the facilitator should explain how the technique works.
-They should then tell the project team the timebox for the retrospective (a 30-60 minute time period, depending on the size of the team).
+They should then set a timebox for the retrospective meeting (a 30-60 minute time period, depending on the size of the team).
 Make sure the entire team is aware of the procedures and everyone feels comfortable moving forward.
-Many coaches also find that reading the Prime Directive at the beginning of the retrospective meeting helps align agile and scrum teams before moving into the next stage of the retrospective.

-The next step should take between 10-15 minutes depending on the size of your team.
-In this step, participants write down their own thoughts and answers to the two questions and record them on sticky notes in the team room (one idea per note!).
-During this step, team members should keep their notes private; this prevents members of the team from being swayed by others' ideas.
-After the timebox ends, the participants' sticky notes are displayed in the appropriate column.
+The next step should take between 10-15 minutes, depending on the size of your team.
+In this step, participants write down their honest feedback and record them on sticky notes in the team room (one idea per note!).
+During this step, team members should keep their valuable ideas private; this prevents members of the team from being swayed by others' opinions.
+After the timebox ends, each piece of feedback is displayed in the appropriate column.

-This next step helps the team narrow down topics to focus on and narrows the discussion to the big ideas on everyone's mind.
-It's common for team members to create notes that are similar in theme or topic.
-So, to save time and make sure major topic themes are discussed, participants use the time during this phase of the retrospective to group notes into logical themes.
-Announce the timebox (5-10 minutes) and allow participants to collaboratively group the notes on the board.
+This next step helps the team focus the discussion on the big ideas on everyone's mind.
+It's common for team members to create notes that are similar in theme.
+So, to save time and make sure major topics are discussed, participants use the time during this phase of the retrospective to group sticky notes into logical themes.
+Announce the timebox (5-10 minutes) and allow participants to collaboratively group the meeting notes on the board.

 Sometimes discussion topics are obvious...and sometimes they aren't.
 If there are several similar notes on a lack of follow-through, for example, your team has an obvious pain point to discuss.
-However, sometimes it can be challenging to organize the discussion around one specific theme or topic.
-If this is the case, the facilitator can opt to use dot voting to facilitate the discussion based on the collective input of the group.
-Each member of the team is given a certain number of votes and is able to allocate the votes to reflect their individual prioritization of topics to discuss.
+However, sometimes it can be challenging to organize the discussion around a handful of ideas.
+If this is the case, the facilitator can opt to use dot voting to ensure every member of the team has a say in the flow of discussion.
+Each member of the team is given a certain number of votes, and the conversation is organized based on the collective input of the group.